Makeover Documentation

 (because of removing the makeover local extension template.

 3.3.
-Question: When I
+Question: When I use

-controls look weird.
+entry controls look weird.

-Answer: Makeover creates a lot of the visual effect by
+Answer: Makeover creates a lot of the visual

-ControlOffset to determine the numbering link between your controls and the
+numbering link between your controls and the style controls.
+This property

-style controls.
-This property is set to 1000 by default.
-Unfortunately the
+is set to 1000 by default.
+Unfortunately the Business Rules Template also

-Business Rules Template also creates controls, and also uses a gap of 1000.
-So
+creates controls, and also uses a gap of 1000.
+So the two products clash.

 Makeover allows you to change the offset.
-If you have a multi-app system then
+If you have a multi-app system

-the Settings tab, Advanced section, and set the Control Offset to, say 2000.
+Extension, to the Settings tab, Advanced section, and set the Control

 Requires Makeover version 2.81 or later.